Our Training and Professional Development Services

 Tailored Training Packages

 Using our specialist expertise, CASACV offers fee for service training, specifically designed to meet your organisations needs, and tailored to your audience.
 Fee for service training are usually delivered in one and half hours, three hours or a full day session.
-Alongside tailored training we also offer staff supervision and or debriefing following an incident to support staff’s ongoing professional development as well as their wellbeing.
+Alongside tailored training we also offer staff debriefing following an incident to support staff’s ongoing professional development as well as their wellbeing.

 Examples of our tailored training packages include: